kryptokrona/kryptokrona-pool/README.md

 ```bash
 sudo apt-get install -y git curl wget screen build-essential redis-server libboost-all-dev cmake libssl-dev node-gyp
 ```
-I have currently tested this on Node 8.11.1 and 8.12.0 Install Node found here (https://nodejs.org/en/download/package-manager/)
+I have currently tested this on Node 8.11.1 and 8.12.0.

+You can install node here: (https://nodejs.org/en/download/package-manager/)

+Or directly from a terminal:

 ```bash
 curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -
 sudo apt-get install -y nodejs
 ```

 I have found using a screen session to keep everything running on the server works well.

 Grab your most recent TurtleCoin release (https://github.com/turtlecoin/turtlecoin/releases/) then launch your daemon and sync your chain.

-Once your daemon is synced with the network start your turtle-service and redis-server
+Once your daemon is synced with the network start your turtle-service and redis-server.

 #### 1) Downloading & Installing